d-bl/GroundForge/docs/help/Reshape-Using-Clones.md

 ### Step by step for [InkScape] v0.91.

 * Start with object mode.
+* Double-click the pattern of your choice to enter the group of objects.
-* Right-click the repeat that sits next to the cloned patch to enter the group of objects.
-You may need this step twice.
+* Double-click the isolated repeat with coloured dots to enter the group of objects.
 * Select all the objects in the group of the repeat.
 * Switch to node mode.
 * Select a dot by dragging a square around it.
 This way the end of the adjacent lines are also selected and will move along with the dot.